mongodb/docs/source/custom_type.rst

    type that is either BSON-encodable by default, or can be transformed by the fallback encoder into something BSON-encodable--it *cannot* be transformed a second time by a different type codec.
 #.
-The :meth:`~pymongo.database.Database.command` method does not apply the
+The :py:meth:`~pymongo.database.Database.command` method does not apply the
    user's TypeDecoders while decoding the command response document.
 #. :mod:`gridfs` does not apply custom type encoding or decoding to any
    documents received from or to returned to the user.